Product Sans

-Product Sans is a contemporary geometric sans-serif typeface created by Google for branding purposes.
+Product Sans is a geometric sans-serif typeface created by Google for branding purposes.
 It replaced the old Google logo on September 1, 2015.
-As Google's branding was becoming more apparent on a multitude of kinds of devices, Google sought to adapt its design so that its logo could be portrayed in constrained spaces and remain consistent for its users across platforms.
+As Google's branding was becoming more apparent on multiple device types, Google sought to adapt its design so that its logo could be portrayed in constrained spaces and remain consistent for its users across platforms.

 Design

 The design team wanted to retain the simple and approachable styles in previous logos but also include geometric forms.
-The font nearly matches the Futura typeface.
-The most notable difference between the two is the double-storey 'a', which was implemented to contrast the circular shapes of the other characters.
+It has been suggested that the design of Product Sans is inspired by Futura.
+The most notable difference between the two is the double-story 'a', which was implemented to contrast the circular shapes of the other characters.
 Product Sans prefers to end the stroke terminals at about 45 degrees, with the cut off being perpendicular to the tangent of the stroke.

 Slight optical corrections were also made to the geometric forms.
 The uppercase "G" has its circular shape pulled inwards slightly where it meets the crossbar.
 The counters of the '6', '8', and '9' are almost perfect circles.
 These visual corrections were made for legibility.

 License

-The Product Sans font has not been released as an open source font.
+Product Sans is proprietary and was not released under an open source license.

 Usage

 The present Google logo is based on Product Sans.
-Slight modifications do exist in the logo compared to the typeface: the most noticeable is the slanted 'e'.
+Slight modifications do exist in the logo compared to the typeface; the most noticeable is the slanted 'e'.
 The differences between the logo and Product Sans allows for distinction between the Google logotype and product name.
-Product Sans is mainly used in the text of Google's numerous services' logotypes such as Maps, Drive, News, Earth, etc. The font is also used on the Google Store, and in some versions of Android.
+Product Sans is mainly used in the text of Google's numerous services' logotypes such as Maps, Drive, News, and Earth.
+The font is also used on the Google Store, and in some versions of Android.